LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dai-3-unknown-artist-hiro-records/index.md

   - imported/dai-3-unknown-artist-hiro-records/image880.jpeg
 description: >-
-  July 3rd marks the release of the third instalment in the anonymous and mysterious UK-based minimal project &#8211; hirō records.
-According to the label, the term &#39;hirō&#39; roughly translates as &lsquo;to signify abundance, generosity, tolerance and prosperity&rsquo;.
-The label&rsquo;s title is both a nod to the founder&rsquo;s deep respect for Japanese culture and the saving [...]Read More...
+  July 3rd marks the release of the third instalment in the anonymous and mysterious UK-based minimal project – hirō records.
+According to the label, the term 'hirō' roughly translates as ‘to signify abundance, generosity, tolerance and prosperity’.
+The label’s title is both a nod to the founder’s deep respect for Japanese culture and the saving [...]Read More...
 published: true
 tags: release-review
 featured: false